bluesky/tiled/README.md

 * The values in a Catalog MUST be other Catalogs or DataSources.

-* The keys in a Catalog MUST be strings.
+* The keys in a Catalog MUST be non-empty strings.

 * Catalogs MUST implement a ``search`` method which returns another Catalog with a subset of the items.
 The signature of that method is intentionally not